 - · The electromagnetic brake on the servo motor is designed to hold the motor shaft.
 Do not use it for normal braking. - Incorrect wiring, service life, or the mechanical structure (e.g. when coupled via a timing belt) may cause the electromagnetic brake to be unable to hold the motor shaft.
-To ensure safety, install a stopper on the machine side. - If it is assumed that a hazardous situation may arise when the equipment power is off or a product malfunction occurs, use a servo motor with an electromagnetic brake or provide an external brake system for holding purpose to prevent such hazard. - · Configure an electromagnetic brake circuit that interlocks with the external emergency stop switch. - · Before operating the servo motor, confirm that the electromagnetic brake operates properly. - For the power supply of the electromagnetic brake, use the power supply designed exclusively for the electromagnetic brake - If using EM2 (Forced stop 2), use MBR (Electromagnetic brake interlock) for operating the electromagnetic brake. - If using the servo motor with the electromagnetic brake, the electromagnetic brake will operate when the power (24 V DC) turns off. - If using the servo motor with the electromagnetic brake, turn off the servo-on command after the servo motor stops.
+To ensure safety, install a stopper on the machine side. - If it is assumed that a hazardous situation may arise when the equipment power is off or a product malfunction occurs, use a servo motor with an electromagnetic brake or provide an external brake system for holding purpose to prevent such hazard - · Configure an electromagnetic brake circuit that interlocks with the external emergency stop switch. - Malfunction of MBR (Electromagnetic brake interlock) or ALM (Malfunction) causes malfunction of the brake. - · Before operating the servo motor, confirm that the electromagnetic brake operates properly. - For the power supply of the electromagnetic brake, use the power supply designed exclusively for the electromagnetic brake. - If using EM2 (Forced stop 2), use MBR (Electromagnetic brake interlock) for operating the electromagnetic brake. - If using the servo motor with the electromagnetic brake, the electromagnetic brake will operate when the power (24 V DC) - · If using the servo motor with the electromagnetic brake, turn off the servo-on command after the servo motor stops.